I don't own these characters and I don't own this premise.

 "You're so full of jokes.
 Keep it up and I'll put in a bad word for you with Felix.
 I'll tell him that you tried to seduce me," Kim remarked.

-"Please, he would just tell me to try harder and then ask to watch if not join in if I ever succeed," the chocolate-eyed female pointed out.
+"Please, he would just tell me to try harder and then ask to watch if not join in if I ever succeed," the chocolate-eyed female pointed out with a laugh.

 "You got me there," the redhead yielded.

-Shego threw on some clothes and decided to go outside for the first time in a week; she had been so depressed the past week and she had not even realized it.
-She had to go out and she had to get back what she wanted; she had to get back what was hers.
+Shego threw on some clothes and decided to go outside for the first time in a week.
+She had been so depressed the past week and she had not even realized it.
+She had to go out and she had to get back what she wanted.
+She had to get back what was hers if she wanted to remain sane and if she wanted to remain alive.
 She walked out of the door and, as soon as she stepped out into the street, the skies opened up.
 It began to pour down rain like it was the second flood.

 "Shit," the pale woman muttered.

-Her luck just had to be damned; it was the only way to explain the life that she was having, Shego thought.
+Her luck just had to be damned, as that was the only way to explain the life that she was having, Shego thought.
 Fine, if she had to go out in the pouring rain, then she would go search in the pouring rain.
-Hell, it could hail fire and brimstone and she would still be outside, she decided.
-Only one thing mattered to her and she did not care what stood in her way, she would get what she wanted.
+Hell, it could hail fire and brimstone and she would still be outside.
+Only one thing mattered to her and she did not care what stood in her way.
+She would get what she wanted.

-Now, where was the first place that she should try, she wondered.
-The blonde boy's house, she figured without much difficulty.
+Now, where's the first place that I should try?
+The blond boy's house, she figured without much difficulty.
 She trotted off in that direction, thinking that it would be better to search on foot for various reasons.
 She got a couple of blocks away and found that searching on foot was the right call.
-Standing six feet away from her was just the person that she was looking for; had she jumped into her car, she would have missed the whole reason that she was outside getting drenched.
+Standing six feet away from her was just the person that she was looking for.
+Had she jumped into her car, she would have missed the whole reason that she was outside getting drenched.